genestack/user-docs/docs/user-guide/doc-odm-user-guide/configuration-reference.md

 | **Type** | `boolean` |
 | **Default** | `true` |

 When `false`, transformation logs are not saved as an attachment in ODM after the run completes.
-Has no effect when `dry_run` is `true`.
+Has no effect when environment variable `dry_run` is `true`.

 ---